Vol. 01 — Lifecycle Portfolio

 Action

-Mapped the clothing production process, documented each stage, and developed an internal app using Lovable and cloud-based tools to control the journey from ideation to delivery to the seamstresses.
+Mapped the clothing production process, documented each stage, and developed an internal app using Lovable and Claude to control the journey from ideation to delivery to the seamstresses.

 Result